kylesomers/aws-lambda-zombie-workshop/NEW/README-NEW.md

 6. [Zombie Motion Sensor w/ Intel Edison](6_ZombieSensor)

 * This exercise integrations motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor, which is included in the [Intel® Edison and Grove IoT Starter Kit Powered by AWS](https://www.amazon.com/gp/product/B0168KU5FK?ref%5F=sr%5F1%5F1&qid=1488908337&sr=8-1-spons&keywords=grove%20iot%20starter%20kit%20aws&psc=1&smid=A1YP59NGBNBZUR&pldnSite=1).
 You will configure a Lambda function to consume motion detection events incoming from your sensor and send them into the survivor chat to alert survivors!
-You can alternatively use your own application code to simulate motiion events, use an [AWS IoT Button](https://aws.amazon.com/iotbutton/), or other IoT device to send messages into the survivor chat.
+You can alternatively use your own application code to simulate motion events, use an [AWS IoT Button](https://aws.amazon.com/iotbutton/), or other IoT device to send messages into the survivor chat.
 This lab uses Lambda, DynamoDB, SNS, and an IoT device.